TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Defines a list of ID numbers from which the MP-vars are automatically calculated for the branch.

-         The result is used just like MP\_defaults are used to find MP-vars if none has been specified prior to the call to TYPO3\CMS\Core\TypoScript\TemplateService::linkData().
+         The result is used just like :ref:`MP\_defaults <setup-config-mp-defaults>` are used to find MP-vars if none has been specified prior to the call to `TYPO3\CMS\Core\TypoScript\TemplateService::linkData()`.

-         You can specify "root" as a special keyword in the list of IDs and that will create a map-tree for the whole site (but this may be VERY processing intensive if there are many pages!).
+         You can specify `root` as a special keyword in the list of IDs and that will create a map-tree for the whole site (but this may be VERY processing intensive if there are many pages!).